plast-lab/doop/documentation.md

     * [The classes of the JDoop REST API](#design.rest)

-<h2 id="overview">Overview</h2>
+## Overview {#overview}
+Doop is a framework for Java pointer analysis implemented in Datalog (using the [Logicblox](http://www.logicblox.com/) engine and dialect).

-The JDoop framework is implemented in Java and [Groovy](http://www.groovy-lang.org), using [Gradle](http://www.gradle.org) as its build system.
-JDoop operates atop the core Datalog/Logicblox-based Doop analysis framework, providing:
+The JDoop framework operates atop Doop providing:

+* A Java-based API for running points-to analyses for Java programs (JDoop Core API).
 * A standalone application for running the analyses through a command-line interface (JDoop CLI).
 * A web application for:
      * running the analyses through a web-based user interface (JDOOP WebUI).
-    * providing a restful end-point for running the analyses through a remote web service (JDoop REST API).
+     * providing a Restful end-point for running the analyses through a remote web service (JDoop REST API).
+* A Resful client for contacting the remote web service (JDoop REST Client).

-The above are backed by a single code-base that supports all modes of JDoop operation in a unified manner.
-In fact, the JDoop code-base designates a "bare/core" Java-based API for running the analyses, thus supporting any possible custom embedding/usage of the Doop analysis framework (for example, JDoop can be embedded in any Java-based application as a set of JAR and logic files).
+JDoop is implemented in Java and [Groovy](http://www.groovy-lang.org), using [Gradle](http://www.gradle.org) as its build system to designate a unified code-base for supporting all the above modes of JDoop operation (for example, JDoop can be embedded in any Java-based application as a set of JAR and logic files, it can be invoked from the command-line, etc.).

-<h2 id="building">Building JDoop</h2>
+## Building JDoop {#building}
+This section describes the process of building JDoop and its various options.

-<h3 id="building.cloning">Clone the JDoop repository</h3>
+### Clone the JDoop repository {#building.cloning}
 Clone the JDoop repo from bitbucket:

     hg clone [repo-url]

-<h3 id="building.structure">Directory Structure</h3>
+### Directory Structure {#building.structure}
-The directory structure of the repository follows the currently established conventions for Java projects.
+The directory structure of the repository follows the established conventions for Java projects.
 Specifically, the repository contains the following directories:

-* *gradle*: contains the Gradle wrapper (gradlew) files.
+* *gradle*: contains the Gradle wrapper (gradlew) files [^building.gradlew].
 * *lib*: the custom runtime dependencies (the jars which cannot be automatically downloaded by Gradle, such as soot).
 * *logic*: the logic files (the core Doop analysis framework).
 * *src*: the source files of JDoop (including the Java and Groovy sources, static html/css/javascript files, web